October 18-24, 2020

 What Can I Do?

-- Study the 2011 UCC Resolution and Disciples Resolution calling for "Reflection and Advocacy on Behalf of the Congo.”
+- Read the 2011 UCC Resolution and Disciples Resolution calling for "Reflection and Advocacy on Behalf of the Congo"

-- Participate in The Cell Out digital-fast to raise awareness about the violence caused by coltan mining in the Congo.
-The Cell Out is a cell phone boycott held from Noon - 1pm on the Wednesday of every annual Congo Week.
-It is designed to call attention to the use of rare natural resources such as the coltan in our cell phones.
-Armed groups in the Congo fight over the mining of precious minerals, and the international sale of these minerals helps finance the continuing conflict in the region.
+- Participate in The Cell Out digital-fast to raise awareness about the violence caused by mineral mining in the Congo.
+The Cell Out is a cell phone/electronics boycott held from Noon - 1pm on the Wednesday of Congo Week.
+It is designed to call attention to the use of rare minerals such as coltan in our electronic devices.
+The international sale of these minerals helps finance the continuing conflict in the region.
 Learn more about the minerals mined in Congo.

-What do I record on my “Cell Out” message?
+What can I say in my “Cell Out” voicemail/social media message?

 "Today from noon - 1:00 pm is the Congo Week “Cell Out.”
-I am turning off my cell phone and recording this message to call attention to the violent conflict over the Congo’s valuable natural resources.
-Rare minerals like Coltan are used in digital electronics like cell phones.
-Armed groups fight over the mining of precious minerals, and the international sale of these minerals helps finance the continuing conflict in the region.
-Show you support for U.S. and international efforts to shut down this war over the Congo’s valuable resources."
+I am turning off my cell phone/electronic devices and sharing this message to call attention to the violent conflict over the Congo’s valuable natural resources.
+Rare minerals like coltan are used in electronic devices and the international sale of these minerals can finance the continuing conflict in the region.
+To learn more and take action visit: https://www.globalministries.org/congo_week."

-- What do I record on my “Cell Out” message?
+- What can I say in my “Cell Out” voicemail/social media message?